ucbepic/docetl/README.md

 Motion supports various operation types, each designed for specific data transformation tasks.
 All prompt templates used in these operations are Jinja2 templates, allowing for the use of loops, conditionals, and other Jinja2 features to create dynamic prompts based on input data.

+All operations have the following optional parameters:

+- `optimize`: Boolean flag.
+If true, the operation will be optimized.
+Default is True.
+- `recursively_optimize`: Boolean flag.
+If true, the operation will be recursively optimized (e.g., reduces generated in map operations will be optimized).
+Default is false.
+I recommend not settting this to true unless you are willing to babysit the optimizer.
+- `sample_size`: Integer.
+The number of samples to use for the operation, if you want to run it only on a sample of data.
+(Only applicable at runtime, not in optimization time.)

 Here's an overview of the supported operation types:

 ### Map